You probably already know that many older adults develop problems managing finances as they age.

 But this post will equip you to start answering yes.
 And I want you to be able to answer yes, because declines in the ability to manage finances are very common among older adults, and often causes serious health and life problems.

-The trouble, of course, is that financial decline is uncomfortable for seniors and for their families to think about.
+The trouble, of course, is that financial decline is uncomfortable for older adults and their families to think about.
 Managing money, after all, is one of the ways we maintain autonomy and control over our lives.

-So nobody likes to confront the fact that our ability to manage money will — in all likelihood — some day decline.
-(Recent research suggests that even seniors who don’t develop dementia often experience declines in financial ability.)
+So nobody likes to confront the fact that our ability to manage money will — in all likelihood — someday decline.
+(Research suggests that even aging adults who don’t develop dementia often experience declines in financial ability.)
 And families are understandably squeamish about monitoring an older relative’s financial abilities.

-Fortunately, a little education and guidance can make it much easier for seniors and families to be more proactive about this tough topic.
+Fortunately, a little education and guidance can make it much easier to be more proactive about this tough topic.

-Furthermore, there are definitely some medical approaches you can take, both to reduce declines in financial ability and to properly evaluate them when they occur.
+I’ll also cover some ways that geriatricians and other healthcare providers can help, both to reduce declines in financial ability and to properly evaluate them when they occur.

-- Taking longer to complete everyday financial tasks
+- Taking longer to complete everyday financial tasks, such as paying bills or balancing a checkbook

-- Difficulty identifying risks in a financial opportunity
+- Difficulty identifying risks in a financial opportunity, such as the key risk in an investment scenario

 Now, here are five important things you should know about aging and financial decline.